Wednesday:

 1. Welcome: James Decker, William Ashley, Magnus Toren

-2. 5 to 10 minute explination from Steven Reigns about Miller material in Nin Foundation archive and its plan to make it more accessible.
+2. 5 to 10 minute explanation from Steven Reigns about Miller material in Nin Foundation archive and its plan to make it more accessible.

 3. Gary Koeppel telling about archive in Hall